YW-Ma/Serika_Estimator/README.md

 ## Notice:
 We only upload notebooks because dataset is too large.

-The dataset we used is VoxCeleb and CREMA-D.
+The dataset we used is VoxCeleb and CREMA-D. If you want to use the code, please create folder for your dataset

-If you want to use the code, please create folder for your dataset
+The preprocessing script "emobase" need to be run uder openSMILE path.